petermgrund/HUN/_about/parties/Social Democratic Party.md

 ### History

 ### Ideology
-The IDS are considered a techno-realist party, but there are members who are part of the [Futurist Cooperative](/HUN/about/party/future).
+The IDS are considered a techno-realist party, but has a few members who are part of the [Futurist Cooperative](/HUN/about/party/future).

 ### Platform